 Porosities in Materials

-Fiber-reinforced high-performance concrete allows structures to be designed with significantly greater filigree while retaining the same load capacity.
-So material can be saved and architecturally demanding structures can be realized.
-The high strength is achieved, by the addition of steel fibers and a low porosity.
+The high strength of higher performance concrete is achieved, by the addition of steel fibers and a low porosity.
 Computed tomography enables the quantitative characterization of porosity and fiber orientation in the material.
 Based on these findings, concrete quality can be controlled and development loops accelerated.

 X-rays are attenuated as they pass matter.
 The ability to penetrate materials depends on the material-specific absorption coefficient and the energy of the incident X-rays.
-The resulting absorption contrast allows for the visualization of material phases and density differences, as shown in the image.
+The resulting absorption contrast allows for the visualization of material phases and density differences.
 This makes it possible to quantitatively analyze thickness and surface defects of the anodized surface layer － without destroying the component.
-During anodization, the part is immersed into an electrolyte bath and a direct current is passed through the medium.
-The electrolytic passivation forms a wear-resistant oxide protective layer on the surface.

 The high resolution of industrial computed tomography (iCT) enables detailed characterization of solder joints, clamping contacts or material defects in electronic components.
 It can also be used to examine areas that are not directly accessible.
-The non-destructive nature of iCT scans can be used to quantitatively assess quality before and after lifetime testing.
+The non-destructive nature of iCT scans can be used to quantitatively assess quality of material and joints.